+eRD110 Consortium

+January 2024

-Introduction / Executive summary
+Executive summary

-This document describes the experimental setup, equipment, and procedures to be used at the Brookhaven National Laboratory (BNL) and other EIC institutions around the world when needed, for evaluation of the first five High Rate Picosecond Photodetectors (HRPPDs) by Incom Inc, built according to the design optimized for their usage in various Particle Identification (PID) subsystems of the ePIC detector at the Electron-Ion Collider (EIC) at BNL.
+This document describes the experimental setup, equipment, and procedures to be used at the Brookhaven National Laboratory (BNL), Thomas Jefferson National Accelerator Facility (TJNAF / JLab), Argonne National Laboratory (ANL), Istituto Nazionale di Fisica Nucleare (INFN) and other EIC institutions around the world when needed, for evaluation of the first five High Rate Picosecond Photodetectors (HRPPDs) by Incom Inc, built according to the design optimized for their usage in various Particle Identification (PID) subsystems of the ePIC detector at the Electron-Ion Collider (EIC) at BNL.

-To the extent possible, and within the limits defined by the apparatus readily available at BNL and the Argonne National Laboratory (ANL), the methodology will mostly follow the one established by Albert Lehmann (University of Erlangen) for the evaluation of other pixelated Micro-Channel Plate Photomultiplier Tubes (MCP-PMTs) and presented in his talk for the EIC eRD110 Consortium in October 2023.
+To the extent possible, and within the limits defined by the apparatus readily available at JLab, BNL and ANL, the methodology will mostly follow the one established by Albert Lehmann (University of Erlangen) for the evaluation of other pixelated Micro-Channel Plate Photomultiplier Tubes (MCP-PMTs) and presented in his talk for the EIC eRD110 Consortium in October 2023.

-The proposed performance evaluation will focus on the specifications outlined in the Statement of Work (SOW) of the “Design, First Engineering Test Articles, and Sensor QA Validation of HRPPDs Towards a Final EIC Sensor” Project Engineering Design (PED) contract between Jefferson Lab (TJNAF) and Incom Inc. The main focus will be given to systematic active area scans, in terms of the Quantum Efficiency (QE), Photon Detection Efficiency (PDE), achievable gain, Dark Count Rate (DCR), single photoelectron (SPE) timing resolution, and their uniformity across the sensor surface, as well as to the resilience with respect to the magnetic field.
+The proposed performance evaluation will focus on the specifications outlined in the Statement of Work (SOW) of the “Design, First Engineering Test Articles, and Sensor QA Validation of HRPPDs Towards a Final EIC Sensor” Project Engineering Design (PED) contract between JLab and Incom Inc. The main focus will be given to systematic active area scans, in terms of the Quantum Efficiency (QE), Photon Detection Efficiency (PDE), achievable gain, Dark Count Rate (DCR), single photoelectron (SPE) timing resolution, and their uniformity across the sensor surface, as well as to the resilience with respect to the magnetic field.

 HRPPD photosensors by Incom Inc.